 Have you heard of a tiny island country called Vanuatu?
 It lies in the South Pacific Ocean and is one of the most beautiful countries I have visited.
 During one of my Easter holidays, I decided to head to Vanuatu and I had 4 days to spend on this amazing island.
+In this post, you will find the itinerary and information for 4 days in Vanuatu.

 Officially known as Republic of Vanuatu, Vanuatu is an island country in South Pacific Ocean.
 The island was first inhabited by Melanesian people till the first Europeans arrived in 1606.
 Vanuatu’s name is derived from the word vanua meaning land or home and tu meaning to stand.
 Together, the two words convey the status of independence.